chaoss/grimoirelab-tutorial/grimoireelk/a-simple-dashboard.md

 * [http://localhost:9200/git\_raw?pretty=true](http://localhost:9200/git_raw?pretty=true)
 * [http://localhost:9200/git?pretty=true](http://localhost:9200/git?pretty=true)

-In both cases, you will watch a JSON document with the description of the index.
+In both cases, you will see a JSON document with the description of the index.

 ![](elasticsearch-index.png)